Imagi Ningthem

-Imagi Ningthem (English: My Son, My Precious) is a 1981 Indian Meitei language film directed by Aribam Syam Sharma and written by M. K. Binodini Devi.
+Imagi Ningthem (English: My Son, My Precious) is a 1981 Manipuri film directed by Aribam Syam Sharma and written by M. K. Binodini Devi.
 It won the Golden Montgolfiere at the Festival des 3 Continents, Nantes in 1982.
 The film was also screened at many International Film Festivals, which include Denver International Film Festival, London Film Festival, Locarno International Film Festival, Montreal International Film Festival and International Film Festival of India.
 It won two awards at the 29th National Film Awards.

 Imagi Ningthem was released at Usha Cinema, Paona Bazar on 4 May 1981.
 It is adapted from the radio play of the same title.
 The movie was the first Manipuri film to participate in the Indian Panorama of the International Film Festival of India.

 Plot

 The film opens with Dhani travelling to her new place of posting.
 Dhani is welcomed by Gandhar at the location, where he takes her around the school and introduces the students.
 Thoithoi, a student at the school and his Pupu (grandfather) comes to Dhani to ask her if she can tutor Thoithoi since he is weak in academics as he could not attend school regularly.
 Dhani agrees to tutoring him.
 Over the course of time, Dhani starts feeling sympathy for Thoithoi and starts to inquire about his parents to Gandhar's wife.
 From her, she learns that Pupu is Thoithoi's maternal grandfather.